 3. If you are planning to visit more than 2 places to buy a JR pass.
 Trains are very expensive in Japan and the JR passes are only offered to foreigners.
 The passes should be bought before you arrive in Japan.

 **Many people would be interested in going to Japan, but they are afraid it might be too expensive.
 It is not.
 It just requires a bit of planning.
 For example, you can have an extremely delicious meal for 6-7 Eur.
 Yes, you can also pay 100Eur in certain places if you choose to try that but it all depends on you.
 Japan can be as cheap or as expensive as you make it.
 And I believe this is true for every country.
+Those going to Japan should definitely take a look at the Japan Budget Travel Guide before going if they are concerned about the cost of the trip or just want to stretch their money that bit further.
+Another piece of essential planning was sorting out vaccinations, such as the japanese encephalitis vaccine, well in advance.

 BIO: I am a passionate traveller and photographer and since 2015 also a blogger.
 Travel has been my first passion since forever I guess, and only when I started doing it extensively, along came the photography as well.